Inspiring Female Practitioners

 This website is dedicated to celebrating the accomplishments and life stories of the women featured in this book and many more.
 Please write and share your story how Buddhist women have inspired you.
 We will continue to add new interviews with female Buddhist teachers, as well as extend profiles and resources.

-A new interview with Traleg Khandro about her life by the Yogini Project
+Traleg Khandro speaks about her life with the Yogini Project